Hsiangkai/Hsiangkai.github.io/_posts/2016-07-25-how-to-use-soname-to-do-libraries-versioning.markdown

 ---
 published: false
-title: How to use soname to do libraries versioning?
+title: Use soname to do libraries versioning
 layout: post
 ---
 There are three kinds of names you should clarify when linking.